jensse/axiom/README.md

 # Theme Features

-## Content Delivery
+## Flexible Asset Delivery

-Out-of-the-box, Axiom is configured to support assets (images, pdfs, fonts, etc.) which are self-hosted or hosted on a content delivery network.
+Out-of-the-box, Axiom is configured to support assets (images, pdfs, fonts, etc.) which are self-hosted or served via a CDN.
 Currently, Cloudinary is the only CDN implemented.
-Axiom is also designed to be deployed via CDN to the edge as a JamStack website, for example on Netlify.

-If you've configured Axiom to use a CDN in the _Config_ options above, assets will be served via the CDN.

 ## Frontmatter